Jev1337/Quizizz-Assistant/README.md

 # Quizizz Assistant

 Quizizz Assistant is a userscript designed to assist with Quizizz games by marking the correct answers.
-It uses the [CheatNetwork](https://cheatnetwork.eu/) API to retrieve the answers for a given Quizizz game.
+It uses Quizlet's API to retrieve the answers.

 ## Features
 Note: This has only been tested in Test Mode (Free Version) with MCQ and MSQ.

 - Automatically marks the correct answers in Quizizz games.
-- Uses the CheatNetwork API to retrieve answers.
 - Works seamlessly with the Quizizz interface.

+v1 Uses CheatNetwork's API (Login Required) v2 Uses Quizlet's API (No Login Required)

 ## Installation